 One of the challenges we deal with in school is having limited access to technology.
 Until the day when every student comes to school with a device in their hand, it’s difficult to see how technology can be used in the classroom.
 Here is an example of a teacher in Florida who is using one iPad in her classroom to… read more →

 What is… Assessment in Blended Learning?
 Guest Blogger – Susanne Lintz, Director of Assessment There are phrases thrown around all the time like “data-driven decision making” and “using assessment data to drive instruction”, but what does that really look like in a classroom?
 How can data really be used to make a difference in the education a student is receiving?… read more →

 By Brent Wise, Director of Innovation and Extended Learning When the words “Learning Environment” are spoken by educators two images come to mind, depending on the level you teach.
 Typically we think of a room with rows of desks, a board, and a teacher desk at the front.
 The elementary mind goes to carpet squares, stations around a room, and… read more →

-Community Mindset by Kim Halley Our guest blogger for this week is Kim Halley, Chief Academic Officer for Hilliard City Schools.
+Our guest blogger for this week is Kim Halley, Chief Academic Officer for Hilliard City Schools.
 I have a sign in my office that says, “Enjoy the Journey”.
 The message resonates with me because I need the reminder to enjoy rather than stress about the journey of change.
-I like to have the details ‘right’… read more →
+I like to have the details ‘right’ but change is not like… read more →

 At the State of the Schools address in October 2013, Superintendent Dr. John Marschhausen asked the school district to begin a process to evaluate the school district’s use of technology.
 In that process, we were to evaluate the devices, technologies, tools, software and sites that we use for student learning.
 The goal of the Technology Task Force is to set a… read more →